-A system parameter determines the maximum number of pages that may be fixed by each user, the maximum for all users and the maximum for the entire system, including areas fixed implicitly by the Monitor.
+A system parameter determines the maximum number of pages that may be fixed for the entire system, including areas fixed implicitly by the Monitor.
 If any of these limits are exceeded, an error message will be returned.

 The maximum number of contiguously fixed pages may also be limited by a system parameter.